10 Must Have Gadgets For Bed And Breakfast OwnersApr 03, 2023

 By the way, as part of the online course I include a 27 page room design checklist you can download, which covers all of the items you'll need in your B&B bedrooms and bathrooms

-1. Corded Vacuum Cleaner
+1. Corded Bagless Vacuum Cleaner

 I have been through many vacuum cleaners; Dyson, Henrys, Panasonic and more, but none beats the Miele Cat and Dog.
-It's got a bag, which isn't ideal, but I've yet to find a bag-less one that doesn't result in great clouds of dust everywhere.

-They are fairly light and make easy work of carpets, hard floor and stairs etc. If your B&B is over several storeys, and budget allows, I'd recommend you get one per floor.
+It's a bit heavier than the bagged one.
+If your B&B is over several storeys, and budget allows, I'd recommend you get one per floor.

 Click image for more details.